 Rash or careless driving (not necessarily by the bus driver) is one of the most common causes of injuries while travelling by bus.
 An accident caused by rash driving does not necessarily involve a collision with another vehicle.
 Braking too hard all of a sudden, driving too fast around sharp corners, opening the door before the bus comes to a complete stop, not stopping long enough for bus passengers to get on or get off – all of these could also result in a passenger getting injured while travelling by bus.

 Other potential causes include bus defects such as damaged seats or broken handrails, careless pedestrians and careless road users to name a few.

-If you believe you have been injured because of negligence while travelling by bus, you may find it beneficial to refer to our bus accident claims advice.
+If you believe you have been injured because of negligence while travelling by bus, you may find it beneficial to refer to our guide to bus accident compensation claims.

-Common injuries while travelling by any type of water transportation such as ferries include cuts and bruises from being hit by an unsecured object or from a broken surface, sprains from falling on a slippery surface.
+Common injuries while travelling by any type of water transportation such as ferries include cuts and bruises from being hit by an unsecured object or from a broken surface and sprains from falling on a slippery surface.

 - If you fall whilst climbing the stairs of a bus because the driver pulled away too soon.